-This study's research tool implicitly points to several ways to manipulate the variables by measuring them at more varied levels.
-Thus, follow-up studies could employ a more differentiated interruption rate scale, measuring different online interruption rates and more varied richness levels.
-Various manipulation of the rates and richness of interruptions could provide clear indicators of inflection points, over time, concerning the quality of cognitive performance.
+This study’s research tool implicitly indicated several ways to manipulate the variables by measuring them at more varied levels.
+Thus, follow-up studies could use a more differentiated scale of online interruption rates and more varied levels of information richness.
+Over time, various manipulation of the rates and richness of interruptions could provide clearer indicators of inflection points concerning the quality of cognitive performance.

-At a practical level, today's organizational environment makes it necessary to cope with impaired work productivity due to massive information overload and multiple (online and other) interruptions in the course of performing tasks (Jones et al., 2004).
-This study has focused on external interruptions, which are among the significant disruptive factors that employees and managers alike must cope with.
+At a practical level, today’s organizational environment makes it necessary to cope with impaired work productivity owing to massive information overload and multiple (online and other) interruptions during the course of performing tasks (Jones et al., 2004).
+This study focused on external interruptions, which are among the significant disruptive factors with which employees and managers alike must cope.
 The study’s findings imply that controlling the rate and richness of online interruptions might improve cognitive performance.
 Therefore, an accurate, customized assessment of the work environment and a simple manipulation of the frequency and content of interruptions could improve organizational capacity.

 References